zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Ladder_Creation/Ladder_Creation.md

     | PstI digest                       | 0.1 mL  |
     | 6x gel loading buffer             | 0.42 mL |

-5. Aliquot 1.25 mL into 1.5 mL tubes.
-Store aliquots in the -20°C freezer.
+5. Make 500 μL aliquots in 1.5 mL tubes.
+Keep 1 aliquot at 4°C for regular use and store the remaining aliquots in the -20°C freezer.